Android App

 -

-Create a new Android project in Android Studio (Empty Activity, Kotlin, minimum SDK 21+).
+Create a new Android project (Empty Activity, Kotlin,

 build.gradle:dependencies { implementation project(':weaveffi') } -